OverkillGuy/literate-wordle/README.md

 ### Python setup

-This repository uses Python >=3.9, using [Poetry](https://python-poetry.org) as package manager to define a Python package inside `src/literate_wordle/`.
+This repository uses Python 3.9 or above, using [Poetry](https://python-poetry.org) as package manager to define a Python package inside `src/literate_wordle/`.

 `poetry` will create virtual environments if needed, fetch dependencies, and install them for development.